Aloyzas Kveinys

 Aloyzas Kveinys (9 July 1962 – 26 July 2018) was a Lithuanian chess player who was awarded the Grandmaster title in 1992.

 Biography

 Kveinys was awarded the Soviet Master of Sport title for chess in 1981.
 He won the Lithuanian championship 5 times: in 1983 (shared with Eduardas Rozentalis), 1986, 2001 (shared with Šarūnas Šulskis), 2008 and 2012.
 In 2010 he won a tournament in Moss, Norway.
 In March 2013 he won the Mallorca Masters.

-In 2016 he won the Chess Festival in Bad Wörishofen.
+In 2015, Kveinys tied for first place in the U.S. Masters Chess Championship.
+In 2016, he won the Chess Festival in Bad Wörishofen.
 He was awarded the FIDE titles of International Master in 1990 and Grandmaster in 1992.
 He was a graduate of the chess department of the Moscow Institute of Physical Culture and Sports (now Russian State University of Physical Education, Sport, Youth and Tourism).

-Kveinys has played for Lithuania in 8 Chess Olympiads:
+Kveinys played for Lithuania in 8 Chess Olympiads: